seregazhuk/php-react-memcached/README.md

 ```

 ## Delete Command
-Delete value by key from Memcached:
+Delete value by key from Memcached.
+If the key doesn't exist or has been deleted the promise rejects with `FailedCommandException`:

 ```php
 $client